 The length of assignment is one year and is nonrenewable.
 The fellowship will pay up to $36,000 for the year, in monthly stipend payments.
 The stipend will provide you with up to $3,000 per month to cover expenses during your full-time fellowship, which may include fellowship-related professional development, educational supplies, health insurance, and travel expenses.
-Open to graduate students and recent graduates with interest and experience in coastal policy from any U.S. university or college (preference will be given to eligible applicants from a college or university with a physical campus located in Oregon).
+This fellowship is open to graduate students and those who have recently completed their graduate degree, with interest and experience in coastal policy from any U.S. university or college (preference will be given to eligible applicants from a college or university with a physical campus located in Oregon).
 Additional details linked here.

 HOW TO APPLY